RomanFPL/js-ToDo-list/README.md

 To start this project in your machine in development mode → Clone it → Enter npm i → Enter gulp;

-To see result just open index.html in dist directory.
+To see result open index.html in dist directory.
 This folder will be accessible after execution "gulp" command.

-If you want to see how it works just open this link https://todo2021.000webhostapp.com/
+If you want to see how it works, open this link https://todo2021.000webhostapp.com/